gruntjs/grunt-contrib-csslint/README.md

 If the formatters options is specified, the grunt csslint task is able to use the all formatters provided by csslint.

-For the current csslint version, the following formatters are supported:
+For the current csslint version, the following formatters are included out of the box:

 - `text`
 - `compact`